docs/tools/ — Tool profiles

 Mechanism Tools Works by

-No-addon baseline pure Vanilla Claude Code + --permission-mode plan — nothing else
+No-addon baseline pure Vanilla Claude Code, no addons

 Skill registry (model-selected) superpower Named skill files the base model chooses to invoke via Skill tool